lankabelgezogen/nnunet-angio-infer/README.md

 ## Datasets

-The released models were trained on publicly available datasets:
+The released models were trained on publicly available datasets - please cite these works if you use the pretrained models:

 | Dataset | Modality          | License / Access | Citation                                                                                                                                                     |
 | ------- | ----------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |